blacklightpy/vaultofknowledge/Tantra List Classifying.md

 This is a list of Shaaktha Thanthras, and List 6A lists Rudra and Shaiva Aagamas.

 Tantras in which Shiva tells Shakthi are called Aagma.
 Tantras in which Shiva listens to Shakthi are called Nigama.

+Dhumavathi and Vaarthaali are not evil deities.
+In fact, there are no evil deities in Indian philosophy, like the devil.

+Kaarya Swaroopa Moorthis: Narasimha, Varaaha, Kaali, Saraswathi, etc. (when you worship for something).
 ## Intro

 Some notes: